 The programme also provides support following an FATF mutual evaluation.
 In Mauritius, for instance, it is implementing the identified priority actions.
 Strengthening the national anti-money laundering system prevents imminent sanctions that restrict access to the capital market.

-At international level, the programme has organised an asset recovery dialogue between African and European countries.
-During the event, policy-makers and law enforcement agencies identified challenges and worked out joint solutions.
-The successful format was repeated in September 2019.
+At international level, the programme has established an asset recovery dialogue between African and European countries.